 • Take note of transactions that are marked as unpaid by QuickBooks.

-• After reviewing for the last time, press the finish button.
+• After reviewing for the last time, press the Finish button.

-Now the only thing left is to send the new bounced check fee challan generated by QuickBooks along with the original challan.
+Now, the only thing left is to send the new bounced check fee challan generated by QuickBooks along with the original challan.

-QuickBooks Option To Enter Non-Sufficient Funds (NSF) Bounce Checks
+QuickBooks Option to Enter Non-Sufficient Funds (NSF) Bounce Checks

 Use the bounced check feature by following the steps provided below:

-1. Go to the Customers menu, and click on Customer Center.
+1. Go to the Customers menu and click on Customer Center.

-2. Click on Transactions From the provided options, and select Received Payments.
+2. Click on Transactions from the provided options and select Received Payments.

 4. From the Main Ribbon tab, Select Record Bounced Check If the icon is disabled/grayed out, then you need to follow the manual steps.